 I can’t believe I haven’t made this recipe in years!
 I remember making this Chicken Chablis as one of my first dinners after getting married.
 We won’t go into how long that was but, just a hint, it was a loooong time ago.
 It was delicious then and it’s even more delicious now.
 I guess my palate has improved and I enjoy well cooked seasoned foods so much more.

 However, the real reason this is a favorite is because it takes only 30 minutes or so to go from pan to table.
-And I love me my quick and easy dinners like my favorite Baked Honey Garlic Chicken and One Pan Taco Pasta Skillet.
+And I love me my quick and easy dinners like my favorite Baked Honey Garlic Chicken and Chicken Taco Pasta Skillet.

 This to a simple recipe with prep taking only as long as it takes to sprinkle some spices on the chicken.
 Then the chicken browns and simmers for 15 minutes, add another 5 minutes to whip up the creamy, rich wine sauce and, voila, dinner’s ready!
 Along with a bonus – only one pan to clean, which means you get to relax sooner.
 Woohoo!